With GratitudeBy Brigit Stevens - November 19, 2018, 4:32 pm

 What an important lesson God gives us each Advent and Christmas, teaching us that the way to God is through the care of a child.
-Strength is summoned, best place to buy viagra online? another’s needs are primary, and webs of relationships are the best way for individuals to succeed.
+Strength is summoned, another’s needs are primary, and webs of relationships are the best way for individuals to succeed.
 And, we are at the same time reminded that we are also, still yet, just children ourselves in the heart of God.
 We are called to care for others and be cared for ourselves, each and all of us as children of God’s.

 Your heart goes out

 to children, to the poor-

 these are your kingdom.